Inground Trampolines

 In most cases, a backyard trampoline is an extremely noticeable addition to your landscape.
 Until now, there’s just been no easy way to hide them!
 So, when someone opts for an in ground trampoline over a traditional above ground one, it’s typically for this reason alone.

 This type of installation involves building the trampoline above ground and then lowering it into an area that has been excavated for this purpose.
 This well is typically 3-4 feet deep.
-It’s important to note, though, that your safety net and its frame will still be raised above the ground.
+It’s important to note, though, that your safety net and its frame will still be raised above the ground with a traditional, above-ground trampoline.

 We work with Landscapers!